 Figure 5 below shows the top feature importance breakdown for infections (category 2), which is the highest presenting readmission condition over the four year period assessed.
-The top feature importance breakdowns of all readmission categories are provided at Appendix B.
+The top feature importance breakdowns of all readmission categories are provided at Appendix C.

-The feature importance tables have validated the significance of several new risk factors proposed in the previous report.
+The feature importance tables have validated the significance of several new risk factors proposed in the during the development of the AHR model.